k0001/k0001.github.com/articles/opaleye-sot.md

 you how to use the GHC type system to build resilient software and reason about any problem you might want to tackle with it.
 Nevertheless, even if you don't particularly understand the technical details, you should be able to follow the reasoning process and appreciate the practical results.
+We will explore various type-level programming ideas such as phantom types, type synonyms, type families, type classes and their superclasses, constraints, overloading, promoted datatypes, type-level strings, kinds, functional dependencies, type inference, understanding type signatures, API design, making undesirable scenarios unrepresentable and using GHCi for working with types and kinds.

 ## The problem